‘Secular’ is a lie, government can’t be run by one way of prayer, says Adityanath

 Adityanath also said that “distorting history was no less a crime than sedition”.
 At another meeting of BJP leaders in Raipur, he accused the Congress of “playing with the core emotions of this country”.

-“For its own selfish aims, it divided the country on the lines of caste, region and language,” the chief minister said, adding that Prime Minister Narendra Modi’s government was like “Ram Rajya”.
+“For its own selfish aims, it divided the country on the lines of caste, region and language,” the chief minister said.
 “There is terrorism somewhere, Naxalism somewhere, separatism somewhere.”

 On Tuesday, Adityanath will kick off the BJP’s campaign in Ayodhya for the urban local body elections, which will be held in three phases from November 22.